The Iron Sheik: Teaming with Nikolai Volkoff (1985–1987)

-Arrest and departure (1987–1988)
+Arrest and departure (1987)

-In May 1987, "Hacksaw" Jim Duggan (an on-screen rival) and Khosrow were pulled over by New Jersey State Police on their way to a WWF event, suspecting Duggan of DUI.
+In May 1987, "Hacksaw" Jim Duggan (an on-screen rival) and Vaziri were pulled over by New Jersey State Police on their way to a WWF event, suspecting Duggan of DUI.
 After a search of the vehicle and the persons, police discovered that Duggan was under the influence of marijuana while the Sheik was high on cocaine.
 Small amounts of cocaine were also found in the vehicle.
 Duggan received a conditional release while the Sheik was placed on probation for a year.
 The mini-scandal that erupted after two in-ring enemies were found drinking and doing drugs together led to the end of the angle, the Sheik's release, and Duggan's temporary departure from the WWF.
 At the time, the Sheik and Volkoff were embroiled in a feud with the patriotic Duggan.
 Before the Sheik's release from the company, he and Volkoff had defeated The Killer Bees ("Jumping" Jim Brunzell and B. Brian Blair) by disqualification at WrestleMania III in front of 93,173 at the Pontiac Silverdome when Duggan had hit the Sheik from behind with his 2x4 piece of wood while he had Brunzell in the Camel Clutch.
+After Sheik's arrest, he worked in house shows until leaving the WWF in October 1987.

-Second return to WWF (1988)
+Second return (1988)

 On February 18, 1988, The Iron Sheik returned to the WWF and defeated S. D. Jones on a house show at the Meadowlands Arena in East Rutherford, New Jersey.
 Sheik continued to wrestle on house shows in February and March, beating Lanny Poffo and Ken Patera, and losing to Bam Bam Bigelow.
-He would not appear on television until July 30, when he defeated Scott Casey in a match that aired on Prime Time Wrestling.
+He would not appear on television until July 18, when he defeated Scott Casey in a match that aired on Prime Time Wrestling.

-Sheik continued to wrestle that summer, facing Casey in rematches as well as Richard Charland and The Red Rooster.
+Sheik continued to wrestle that summer, facing Casey in rematches as well as Richard Charland and The Red Rooster in house shows in the States and Canada.
 During his matches, comments were regularly made about the Iron Sheik's weight gain and diminished mobility.
 Iron Sheik had also cut promos to challenge then-World Champion "Macho Man" Randy Savage, but nothing came of it.
 Ultimately the return was short-lived.
+He left again in July of that year.

 WCCW, AWA, and WWC (1987–1989)

-In 1987, The Iron Sheik competed in Dallas' World Class Championship Wrestling (WCCW) where he feuded with Matt Borne over the WCWA Texas Heavyweight Championship.
+In 1987, The Iron Sheik competed in Dallas' World Class Championship Wrestling (WCCW), where he feuded with Matt Borne over the WCWA Texas Heavyweight Championship.
 He stayed with that organization for only a few months, followed by brief stints with the AWA, where he attacked Sgt.
 Slaughter during a match, and Puerto Rico's World Wrestling Council (WWC).
 In addition to reigniting his feud with Slaughter and teaming with Colonel DeBeers, his main opponent during this time period was Tony Atlas, with whom he feuded in both WCCW and WWC.